Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Problem Formulation

 This motivation allows us to formulate the problem of proactively selecting the optimal beam at the radio frame number $n$ and the $i$-th UE:

-where $\hat M_b(\cdot)$ is the deep learning estimate of the likelihood of the predicted beam to be for the optimal $b$-th beam using $k$ lookback beam measurements assigned to the $i$-th user.
+where $\hat M_b(\cdot)$ is the deep learning estimate of the likelihood of the predicted beam to be for the optimal $b$-th beam using $\ell$ lookback beam measurements assigned to the $i$-th user.
+The lookback values selected from the ordered set $\mathcal{L}$.
 This formulation allows us to treat both intra- and inter-BS beam handoff alike.

 From \eqref{eq:beam_selection}, we are training a multi-class classifier based on time series to predict the optimal beam for $(n + 1)$, which means the beam for the \textit{next} radio frame.
 While the offset term can be set to more than $1$, we choose $1$ which corresponds to the next radio frame. {The main reason of predicting the optimal beam for the next radio frame only is that the beam switching (of the UE) to the target beam has to be completed within $1$~ms for LLM according to the standards \cite{3gppevm}.}